PiercingXX/Piercingxx/README.md

 - **[XX-Keyboard](https://github.com/Piercingxx/xx-keyboard)** — swipe-first English keyboard with Colemak and Piercing layouts.
 Glide typing, no INTERNET permission, no proprietary Google blob.
 - **[XX-Auth](https://github.com/Piercingxx/xx-auth)** — offline TOTP/HOTP.
 Secrets stay in the Android Keystore.
 Scan a QR or paste a URI.
 No network, no cloud account, no telemetry.
 - **[XX-Camera](https://github.com/Piercingxx/xx-camera)** — Pixel-class camera: AUTO, MANUAL, panorama/360.
 Writes JPEG/DNG/video on the phone.
 No INTERNET.
 The library is XX-Photos, not this APK.

-**Phone + the house**

-Linux already runs the servers.
-The Android apps exist.
-Native Linux apps that look and work the same are the rest of the job.
+The rest of this list has Linux server counterparts in the repos.
 - **[XX-Photos](https://github.com/Piercingxx/xx-photos)** — private photo library on hardware I own.
 Phone client plus FastAPI server in the same repo.
 Timeline, backup, albums; tagging stays on the server.
 - **[XX-Audiobook](https://github.com/Piercingxx/xx-audiobook)** — FastAPI server + Kotlin/Compose client in one repo.
 Audiobooks, ebooks, podcasts, RSS from my NAS.
 Not a storefront account.
 - **[XX-Vitals](https://github.com/Piercingxx/xx-vitals)** — a cleanroom Google Fit replacement: entered on the phone, Postgres on my own NAS, no cloud anywhere.